Skip to main content Link Search Menu Expand Document (external link)

 Comprehensive exam

-To pass the comprehensive exam for the course, you must earn a final exam grade of B- and an individual contribution to team success grade of B-.
+To pass the comprehensive exam for the course, you must obtain grades of at least B- in ALL of the following categories:

 Pass/fail